mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        4: Turn off op debug, generate the `*.cce` and `*_loc.json` files, generate UB fusion calculation description files (`{$kernel_name}_compute.json`) for fusion ops
      - When an AICore Error occurs, if you need to save the cce file of ops, you can set the `MS_COMPILER_OP_LEVEL` to 1 or 2
-   * - MS_DEV_DISABLE_PREBUILD
-     - Turn off operator prebuild processes during Ascend backend compilation.
-The prebuild processing may fix the attr `fusion_type` of the operate, and then affect the operator fusion.
-       If the performance of fusion operator can not meet the expectations, try to turn on this environment variable to verify if there is the performance problem of fusion operator.

-     - Boolean
-     - true: turn off prebuild

-       false: enable prebuild
-     -
-   * - MINDSPORE_OP_INFO_PATH
-     - Specify the path to the operator library load file
-     - string
-     - Absolute path of the file

-       Default: No setting.
-     - Inference only
    * - MS_ASCEND_CHECK_OVERFLOW_MODE
      - Setting the output mode of floating-point calculation results
      - String